-- The walking frame – basically a baby Zimmer frame for tots who can stand up without trouble if they are leaning on something.
+- The walking frame – basically like a baby Zimmer frame for tots who can stand up without trouble if they are leaning on something.

 Are baby walkers safe?